 The Future of Blockchain and CRM

-CRM business verticals that may benefit from blockchain technology are regulated markets including healthcare, insurance, utilities/energy, government, supply chain, telco, publishing, and real estate.
-These industries tend to have regulated processes performed by operators while interacting with customers.
-It means that the companies must follow specific steps and certify specific properties as described by country laws or trade unions.
-Yearly inspections are the norm and the companies must provide evidence that their employees followed exactly the steps as described in some files or that the state of their systems evolved in a particular chronological order.
+Inspections occur yearly, and the companies must provide evidence of how they followed the steps recorded.
+Or they need to show that the state of their systems evolved in a particular chronological order.
 Failure to do so could result in fees, removal of products from the market, and loss of partners.
 Saving the process data on the blockchain is key since it has military-level anti-tampering security.

-Another possible CRM application would be B2C deployments.
-Blockchain creates distributed, encrypted ledgers that can operate without centralized management and serve as highly trusted repositories for transactions, digital rights, and sensitive data, such as identities and property records.
 Transactions can self-execute via smart contracts that eliminate friction and transfer data and value without the participation of traditional intermediaries.
-CRM systems will be affected by new expectations around data privacy.
-Consumers have been required to share personal information and expose themselves to risk through hacks, such as the breach at Equifax and others, and are looking for a change.
+CRM systems will be affected by new expectations around user privacy control.
+Consumers have been required to share personal information and expose themselves to risk through hacks, such as the breach at Equifax.
 A blockchain can store and encrypt personal data and confirm details upon inquiry without actually sharing them.

-Wide-scale Blockchain CRM may be years away but as the need for data security increases, specialized CRM solutions may be the first to incorporate it as market demand dictates.
+Wide-scale Blockchain based CRM databases may be years away.
+But as the need for data security increases, specialized CRM solutions may be the first to incorporate it as market demand dictates.